-If you are using hosted tools, such as Ms Office 365 or MS Outlook, white list IP range:
+If you are using hosted tools, such as Ms Office 365 or MS Outlook, white list our email server IP range:

-On email signup forms, ask supporters to be sure to whitelist your emails with their email service provider and to check spam if they don't hear from you.
+On your sign-up forms, ask supporters to be sure to whitelist your "from" email addresses with their email service provider and to check spam if they don't hear from you.

 Additional External Resources

 - DreamHost: How do I add an SPF record?

 - Google Apps: Configure SPF records to work with G Suite